Postgres: Insert mutation¶

 Set a field to NULL during insert¶

-in the database, to set its value to null
+If a field is nullable in the database, to set its value to null, either pass its value as null or

 just omit it from the input object.

-, either don’t pass the age field to the input object
+Example: If age is a nullable field, to set it to null, either don’t pass the age field to the input object

-or pass it as null
+or pass it as null:

 mutation insert_author_with_null_age {